-I am a researcher working in the Distributed Systems group at Microsoft Research, Redmond.
-I received my Ph.D. in Computer Science from Princeton University (2012) under the guidance of Prof. Vivek Pai, an M.A. from Princeton University (2008) and a B.Tech. from Indian Institute of Technology, Madras (2006).
-I joined MSR Redmond in September, 2012.
-I am interested in problems pertaining to server and middlebox scalability, OS and architectural support for new memory technologies, and energy efficiency of web-scale systems.
+Anirudh Badam is a researcher in the systems group at Microsoft Research, Redmond.
+He received his Ph.D. in Computer Science from Princeton University (2012) under the guidance of Prof. Vivek Pai, an M.A. from Princeton University (2008) and a B.Tech. from Indian Institute of Technology, Madras (2006).
+He joined MSR Redmond in September, 2012.
+He is interested in problems pertaining to OS and architectural support for new memory technologies, and energy efficiency of mobile systems.

 Email: Username is "anirudh DOT badam" and domain is "microsoft DOT com".

-- Anirudh Badam, Vivek S. Pai, and David W. Nellans, Better Flash Access via Shapeshifting Virtual Memory Pages, in TRIOS'13, ACM SIGOPS, November 2013
+- Anirudh Badam, Vivek S. Pai, and David W. Nellans, Better Flash Access via Shapeshifting Virtual Memory Pages, in TRIOS'13, ACM, November 2013.

 - Anirudh Badam, How Persistent Memory Will Change Software Systems, in Computer, vol. 46, no. 8, pp. 45-51, IEEE, 29 May 2013.